Can vaping cause lung cancer? UAE doctors raise awareness, urge people to quit smoking

 He gave the following precautions:

 - Don’t smoke or quit smoking now.
-If you don’t smore, your risk of lung cancer starts coming down within five years of quitting.
+If you don’t smoke, your risk of lung cancer starts coming down within five years of quitting.

 - Avoid second-hand smoke and other substances that can harm your lungs.